-Mike Abdelsayed: The Advocate Teaching Improv with Compassion
+Mike Abdelsayed: Teaching Improvisation with Compassion

 I was first introduced to improvisational theater about six years ago.
 I decided to take classes at The Second City, and found much love for the art form.
 It lifted my spirit, introduced me to amazing people and allowed me to be more comfortable speaking in front of large audiences.
 It also taught me many important lessons about life.
 I say it all the time, and I will say it again.
 Everyone should take an improv class.
 The opportunity gets you to laugh, shine your light, and understand what collaboration means when you focus in on the human connection involved in making other people laugh, including yourself.
 What a beautiful experience.
 I hope to chat with a lot more instructors and students in performing arts, I knew improv was where I wanted to start because I thought about what purpose it could serve others.